UoW-CPC/rabbda-earthquakes-application/README.md

  ## Getting started
-The following instructions guide you on how to set up the project on your Hadoop environment.
+The following instruction guides you on how to set up the project on your Hadoop environment.

  ### Download the repository
  The initial step is to download the repository in your Hadoop machine.
 To do so, in terminal run the following command: